-The 2022 Annual Meeting of Stockholders of Lamar Advertising Company, a Delaware corporation (the "Company"), will be held solely by remote communication, in a virtual-only format, at 9:00 a.m.
-Central Daylight Time on Thursday, May 19, 2022, for the following purposes:
+The 2023 Annual Meeting of Stockholders of Lamar Advertising Company, a Delaware corporation (the "Company"), will be held solely by remote communication, in a virtual-only format, at 9:00 a.m.
+Central Daylight Time on Wednesday, May 10, 2023, for the following purposes:

 - 1. To elect nine directors, each for a one-year term. - 2.
-To ratify the appointment of KPMG LLP as the Company's independent registered public accounting firm for the 2022 fiscal year. - 3.
+To conduct an advisory vote on the compensation of the Company's named executive officers. - 3.
+To conduct an advisory vote on the frequency of future advisory votes on executive compensation. - 4.
+To ratify the appointment of KPMG LLP as the Company's independent registered public accounting firm for the 2023 fiscal year. - 5.
 To transact any other business as may properly come before the meeting.

-Only stockholders of record at the close of business on March 21, 2022 will be entitled to vote at the meeting.
+Only stockholders of record at the close of business on March 13, 2023 will be entitled to vote at the meeting.